UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 In addition to seeing the variables as contributing to the slope or intercept, we can also test for interactions.
 Perhaps we think that the effects of species and temperature might be interlinked because one species tends to live in a colder temperature than another species.

-For instance, let's examine the original histogram we made with a new sensitivity to the species varaible.
+For instance, let's examine the original histogram we made with a new sensitivity to the species variable.

 Create a new header `## Interactions`, new chunk called `species histogram`, modify the code from the `summary` chunk to add fill as a variable for species.
 This new graph should show that the species occupy different temperature zones, which we may want to account for in the model.
 Add text below that states that these species occupy different temperature ranges.